Virjanand/KataGuildedRose/README.md

 - [x] "Backstage passes" with quality 1 and sell by 5 - on day passes -> quality 4, sell by 4
 - [x] "Backstage passes" with quality 1 and sell by 0 - on day passes -> quality 0, sell by -1
 - [x] Remove duplication items[i] -> extract local variable
-- [ ] Remove duplication item.name -> extract local variable
+- [x] Remove duplication item.name -> extract local variable
-- [ ] Remove duplication check on string "Aged Brie"
+- [ ] Remove duplication check on string "Aged Brie" -> extract method
 - [ ] Remove duplication check on string "Backstage passes..."
 - [ ] Remove duplication check on Sulfuras, ..."
 - [ ] Join nested if statement Aged Brie, backstage passes, and Sulfuras